 So, on Friday 5th February at 7pm, I’ll be standing in the Apple Store, Brisbane, sharing my story and, hopefully, hitting people with some knowledge about how amazingly wonderful and powerful they are, capable of achieving their dreams and living a beautiful, happy life.

 I’m really looking forward to it.
 It feels pretty amazing to have the events team there come across Little Grey Box and think enough of it to reach out to me.
-It’s a much appreciated piece of recognition and the kind of thing that will keep me going on those doubtful days.
+It’s a much-appreciated piece of recognition and the kind of thing that will keep me going on those doubtful days.
 You know, the ones where you start to freak out and think things like, “WTF am I doing with my life??”
 On those days I’ll be thinking, “Shut up, fool.
-Apple think you’re great!!”
+Apple thinks you’re great!!”

 It’s kind of funny the way our lives work out and how everything really does happen for a reason.
-If, 6 or 7 years ago, my boss had never pushed me to do those workshops and I had never decided to make them my bitch, I wouldn’t have the confidence to speak at the store in a few weeks.
-At the time, it didn’t feel like I was in the right place in my life, I felt totally lost and like I was wasting time, when I was gaining the essential skills and experience I would need to help me fulfil my dreams in 7 years time.
+If 6 or 7 years ago, my boss had never pushed me to do those workshops and I had never decided to make them my bitch, I wouldn’t have the confidence to speak at the store in a few weeks.
+At the time, it didn’t feel like I was in the right place in my life, I felt totally lost and like I was wasting time when I was gaining the essential skills and experience I would need to help me fulfil my dreams in 7 years time.

 Even now, there have been and still are days when I don’t feel like I’m where I want to be.
 But, in truth, I really am in the exact place I need to be, learning the essential skills I will need to help me in the future.
 Just because it doesn’t make sense at the time, doesn’t mean it isn’t part of something bigger.
 The key is to embrace each lesson and put in the effort to make it your bitch, so you don’t even have to think about when it comes up in the future; it’ll be second nature to you.

 It’s so easy for us to dismiss parts of our life as ‘wasted,’ but they never are.
-If you’re in a life-place you don’t wan to be in and it’s making you feel awful, that’s great news.
+If you’re in a life-place you don’t want to be in and it’s making you feel awful, that’s great news.
 That pain, sadness, emptiness you feel are there to jolt you out of it.
 Without them, you’d be numb and time would roll by without you realising you’re unhappy.
 You are exactly where you need to be, whether that’s learning valuable lessons, feeling really happy or being challenged daily so you can make a change you’ve always wanted to make.

 If you live in Brisbane, I’d love to see you at the Apple Store on Friday 5th February.
 It would be great to see your smiling face in the crowd and having you there to support me on a pretty big night.
 It all goes down at 7pm at the Apple Store, Brisbane, at Macarthur Chambers on Queen Street.
 I’ll be speaking about my journey, sharing travel stories and photos and also talking about my travel and photography tips.
 I’ll also be sharing some of the things I share in these personal posts, about following your heart and living a life you love.